 - Asset Tracking: Just like with fleet tracking, because you own the assets, such as a trailer or piece of equipment, you’re within your rights to track those assets.
 Your employee usually isn’t going to take assets home with them outside of business hours, so employee privacy issues usually don’t come into play.
 Again, you need to check the laws in your state.

 When it comes to GPS tracking to protect your business, when your employees are at work, using your vehicles and your equipment, you’re within your rights as an employer to using tracking devices on your vehicles and your other assets like trailers and equipment.
 When it comes to tracking an employee in their own vehicle or using their personal cell phone, things get a bit trickier and it’s a good idea to check the laws in your state first.

 GPS fleet tracking and GPS asset tracking are both legal and are excellent solutions for you and your business to ensure you’re protected from theft and misuse of your company equipment and vehicles.
-If you’re interested in GPS tracking for your business assets and vehicles, contact GPS Technologies today.
+If you’re interested in GPS tracker for cars or tracking for your business assets and vehicles, contact GPS Technologies today.